 Friday - Oath and Passages (Coating) Ceremony

 Orientation week concludes with a special ceremony to recognize students as they commence their formal veterinary education.
-We hope friends and family will join us to celebrate this milestone!
-Tickets are not required but we do request that students RSVP in the designated place on the New Student Survey.
+This is a student only event (no families or friends will be allowed in), but a livestream will be available for viewing by friends and family.
 There are no dress code requirements; however, business casual is most common.
 All students are encouraged to attend.
 Students are able to bring up to 3 guests, and a livestream will be available for viewing.

 When: Friday, Aug.
 19; from 2-4 p.m.